pfaciana/tui-toolkit/README.md

 # TUI Toolkit

-Common helper functions for creating visually appealing TUI (Text User Interface) interfaces in BASH.
-This toolkit includes dynamic tables, styled headers, ANSI colors, and message formatting.
-Designed to be used both as a standalone library and as a bpkg package.
+A comprehensive BASH library for creating professional terminal user interfaces.
+Includes dynamic tables with auto-resizing columns, styled headers, color-coded messages, and ANSI formatting utilities.
+Available as both a standalone library and a bpkg package.

 ## Installation